Menu

 Assistant Commissioner at Missouri Department of Elementary and Secondary Education | + posts

 Paul Katnik is the assistant commissioner of the Office of Educator Quality.
 Katnik has been in education for over three decades working with children of all ages, K-12, as both a teacher and a building principal.
-He has served at the Department of Education for over ten years, and has been instrumental in coordinating the state model Educator Evaluation System, revising teacher and leader preparation programs, developing the state’s Educator Equity Plan, and creating the Missouri Leadership Development System.
+He has served at the Missouri Department of Education for over nearly 20 years, and has been instrumental in coordinating the state model Educator Evaluation System, revising teacher and leader preparation programs, developing the state’s Educator Equity Plan, and creating the Missouri Leadership Development System.

 + posts